Learn to apply philosophical thinking to real social issues and questions.

 Activities at fixed times

-You’ll have live online tutorials at fixed times, plus assessments with deadlines.
+You’ll have live online sessions at fixed times, and assessments with deadlines.
 But otherwise, you can access and work through your course at your convenience.

 Our first-class support structure will ensure that you aren’t alone in your studies.
 You’ll have contact with your tutors via MyAberdeen.
 You can use social media and discussion boards to chat with your fellow students too.